10 of the Best Mt Fuji Photo Spots near Kawaguchiko

 Just a quick note to let you know this post may contain affiliate links.
 At no extra cost to you, I receive a small commission on purchases made through these links.
 By doing so, you are supporting this blog and allowing me to continue providing you with free high-quality travel guides.
 Thank you!

-2 thoughts on “10 Most Mesmerising Views of Mt Fuji from Kawaguchiko”
+2 thoughts on “10 of the Best Mt Fuji Photo Spots near Kawaguchiko”

 • Thank you!
 These photos are all taken in April 2023.
 During 4 days in Kawaguchiko, we had clear views of Mt Fuji for 3 of them but obviously its very weather dependent 🙂